digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-19.md

 * Fixed overture-FMU such that it works the mac catalana.
 Also updated internal dependences.
 * Fixed rabbitmq-fmu, such that it is cross-platform.
 Needs documentatino and needs linux testing.
 Needs to be checked with tla model.
 * Working on wrapping robotti within an FMU.
 Sanity check has been conducted and compilation is ongoing.
 * Working on Maestro 2.
 Can run co-simulation.
+Executed new performance test - good results again.
 * Simon Hansen is working on new initialization plugin

 ## Sub-projects status